-The Learning Support (Counseling) Office and the Foundation Office have scholarship information available for current Housatonic students and for graduates.
+Counseling Center and the The Foundation Office have scholarship information available for current Housatonic students and for graduates.
 These scholarships are offered by area businesses and organizations, the Housatonic Community College Foundation, Inc. and other colleges and universities.
 These include scholarships based on outstanding academic achievement and/or financial need.
-The variety of scholarships available each year may vary and the scholarships may have additional requirements.
+The nature of the scholarships available each year may vary and the scholarships may have additional requirements.
 Some are available for study at HCC and others are available to students graduating and transferring to 4-year colleges and universities.

-If you are interested in learning more about available scholarship opportunities, you should contact the Learning Support (Counseling) Office (Rm A108) or the Foundation Office (Rm A202).
+If you are interested in learning more about available scholarship opportunities, you should contact the Counseling Center (A108) or the Foundation Office (A202).